- Scleroderma differs from person to person but can be very serious.

 Scleroderma is relatively rare.
 About 75,000 to 100,000 people in the U.S. have this disease; most are women between the ages of 30 and 50.
 Twins and family members of those with scleroderma or other autoimmune connective tissue diseases, such as lupus, may have a slightly higher risk of getting scleroderma.
 Children can also develop scleroderma, but the disease is different in children than in adults.

 Although the underlying cause is unknown, promising research is shedding light on the relationship between the immune system and scleroderma.
 A great deal of research is also underway to find better treatments for scleroderma and, hopefully, someday a cure.

-Scleroderma (also known as systemic sclerosis) is a chronic disease that causes the skin to become thick and hard, a buildup of scar tissue, and damage to internal organs such as the heart and blood vessels, lungs, stomach and kidneys.
+Scleroderma is a chronic disease that causes the skin to become thick and hard, a buildup of scar tissue, and damage to internal organs such as the heart and blood vessels, lungs, stomach and kidneys.
 The effects of scleroderma vary widely and range from minor to life-threatening, depending on how widespread the disease is and which parts of the body are affected.

 The two main types of scleroderma are:

 Localized scleroderma usually affects only the skin, although it can affect the muscles, joints and bones.
 It does not affect internal organs.
 Symptoms include discolored patches on the skin (a condition called morphea); or streaks or bands of thick, hard skin on the arms and legs (called linear scleroderma).
 When linear scleroderma occurs on the face and forehead, it is called en coup de sabre.

 Systemic scleroderma is the most serious form of the disease, can affect the skin, muscles, joints, blood vessels, lungs, kidneys, heart and other organs.
 There are two major forms of systemic scleroderma: limited cutaneous systemic sclerosis (formerly called CREST syndrome) and diffuse cutaneous systemic scleroderma.